Conservation - History in the making

 Earlier this year, I was lucky enough to spend time with our tenant farmer, Ron Harris, talking about Greena Moor, its past and its future.
 Ron is now in his seventies, and has lived and farmed at Greena Moor all his life.
 As he chatted, I was reminded of those James Ravilious photographs, and I marvelled at the levels of skill and connectedness with the moor that he must have achieved through decades of toil in all weathers.

 In the fields ahead of us were stands of yellow bog asphodel (Narthecium ossifragum), the white flowers of heath-spotted orchids (Dactylorhiza maculata) and a mass of whorled caraway (Carum verticillatum) – and everywhere we looked, marbled white butterflies were tumbling past.
 Ron doesn’t take holidays, and it was clear the concept made no sense to him.
 It was as if he was stating the obvious when he said: “Why go anywhere else, there is nowhere better on earth than this.”

-For more information about our Greena Moor appeal, visit www.plantlife.org.uk/uk/blog/saving-culm-grassland-cornwall
+For more information on our nature reserves visit www.plantlife.org.uk/uk/nature-reserves-important-plant-areas/nature-reserves

 Reader offer: Join Plantlife

 As part of the partnership, Plantlife is offering a 50% to any CJS reader who would like to join Plantlife for the first time.
 Visit http://shop.plantlife.org.uk/collections/membership and choose Individual, Joint or Family membership.
 When you reach the checkout,